-The Second-level short specialisation degree is promoted by the Department of Cardiothoracic-Vascular Sciences and Public Health of the University of Padua.
+The Second-level short specialisation degree is promoted by the Department of Cardiothoracic-Vascular Sciences and Public Health and by the Department of Territory and Agro-Forestry Systems of the University of Padua.

 The Second-level short specialisation degree in Geostatistics for Human, Animal and Environmental Health is online, and can be followed also by students who work full time, as it is provided on-demand through the multimedia Moodle platform of the University of Padua.